electronick1/stairs_doc/source/index.html.md

 ### Simple Producer

-It's a iterator function which yields data to pipeline.
+It's an iterator function which yields data to pipeline.
 You can run this "producer" from console:<br>
 `python manager.py producer:process`

-It's simply goes by all items which yields producer, and send them to streaming/queue service which then goes to pipeline.
+It's simply going by all items which producers yields and send them to streaming/queue service which then goes to pipeline.

-To prevent overfitting of your streaming service you can set "limit" and at the moment when producer reach this limit it will sleep for a while.
+To prevent overfitting of your streaming service you can set "limit" and at the moment when producer reaches this limit it will sleep for a while.

 <br><br><br>